 Improving Emergency Medical Care in Nepal and Globally

-PHI’s Sustaining Technical and Analytic Resources (STAR) program is helping create and sustain respectful, mutually beneficial partnerships that will strengthen global health practice.
+From 2019-2021, PHI’s Sustaining Technical and Analytic Resources (STAR) program helped create and sustain respectful, mutually beneficial partnerships to strengthen global health practice.
 Their Collaboration Laboratory (CoLab) recruited pairs of academic institutions to develop, test, and codify best practices for successful, sustainable partnerships.
 More than 100 global academic institutions applied for the program, and in September 2019, four institutional pairs were chosen.
 Each pair joined together in STAR-facilitated learning exchanges, received STAR technical support, and won a $15,000 STAR grant for their projects aimed at designing a joint curriculum, solving a problem, or generating new knowledge in global health.

 Through the collaboration with MCW, KUSMS improved the quality of emergency medical care and patient safety by developing feasible, evidence-based protocols that account for the resource, staffing and other constraints physicians face in the Dhulikhel ED.
 With learning support from the STAR program, the KUSMS/MCW partners designed a process to assess such factors as the burden of disease, its complexity, mortality rate, and feasibility.
 Focus-group interviews with health care workers in the ED helped the team understand their views and the barriers to using protocol-based treatments.

-The team has developed an innovative training approach with the participation of all of the ED health care providers (physicians, interns, nurses and paramedics) at the hospital in Nepal.
+The team developed an innovative training approach with the participation of all of the ED health care providers (physicians, interns, nurses and paramedics) at the hospital in Nepal.
 The method calls for providers to practice the contextualized protocols in simulated patient interactions in the ED.
-This “learning while doing” approach using treatment simulations in the actual workplace increases the providers’ knowledge, skills, and behaviors to help them reach higher-level learning and facilitate implementation of the protocols.
-Additionally, since the simulations occur in the actual workplace and use available resources, such as space and equipment, they are cost-efficient and practical.
+This “learning while doing” approach using treatment simulations in the actual workplace increased the providers’ knowledge, skills, and behaviors to help them reach higher-level learning and facilitate implementation of the protocols.
+Additionally, since the simulations occurred in the actual workplace and used available resources, such as space and equipment, they were cost-efficient and practical.

-The STAR CoLab partners expect that their team-based approach of learning and model of protocol development and implementation will improve quality care for ED patients in Nepal’s Dhulikhel Hospital.
-Expanding their impact beyond the work in Nepal, they expect to create a model for health care protocol development and implementation that can be used in resource-limited settings around the world.
+The STAR CoLab partners aimed for their team-based approach of learning and model of protocol development and implementation to improve quality care for ED patients in Nepal’s Dhulikhel Hospital.
+Expanding their impact beyond the work in Nepal, they hoped to create a model for health care protocol development and implementation that could be used in resource-limited settings around the world.

-In addition, the STAR CoLab partners, in the current global COVID pandemic, developed protocols to address COVID for ED physicians for Nepal.
-The article titled ‘COVID-19 Emergency Department Protocols for Nepal’ was recently published in the open access, online medical journal site, Dove Medical Press.
+In addition, the STAR CoLab partners, during the global COVID-19 pandemic, developed protocols to address COVID for ED physicians for Nepal.
+The article titled ‘COVID-19 Emergency Department Protocols for Nepal’ was published in the open access, online medical journal site, Dove Medical Press.